 - The SMRC Coaches Workshop runs concurrently with a SMRC youth camp session

 Coaches will be able, should they choose, to join with staff and campers for daily runs.
 They will also have access to the weight room and modest pool.
-Discounts on running gear will be available at a local running store.
 If they bring campers and desire to watch their videos of running form, special arrangements can be made.
 Individual consults are also possible and visitation with staff coaches at the coaches hospitality room is encouraged.

 Coaches are invited to bring their teams.
 Team offerings include: